-From the outside, this move makes sense.
+From the outside, this move seems logical.
 Living together ensures you’re compatible and can happily share a home.
-It stands to reasons marriages that begin like this would tend to last longer and be stronger.
+It stands to reason marriages that begin like this would tend to last longer and be stronger.

 8. Having Children Prevents Divorce

 It’s far too common in troubled marriages for a couple to have a child thinking it will fix all of their problems.
-Or some presume that couples with children have higher rates of marital satisfaction.
+Some people presume couples with children have higher rates of marital satisfaction.
 As with many divorce myths, that’s not the case as often as people think.

 One of the most stressful times in a marriage is after the birth of a first child.
 People learn firsthand the reality of parenthood, money worries intensify, and couples face a number of new pressures.
 Some relationships simply can’t withstand that added strain.

 9. Your Spouse Must Agree To The Divorce

 Getting your spouse to play ball definitely streamlines the process and makes it easier on everyone, but this is one of many divorce myths and it’s not required to dissolve a marriage.

-10. You Need A Divorce Lawyer
+10. You Always Need A Divorce Lawyer

 With the advent of online tools and how-to guides, divorce resources are more accessible than ever before.
 You can download the forms, fill them out, file them, and pay the fees entirely on your own.